AdobeDocs/adobe-creativity-mcp/src/pages/support/index.md

 <AccordionItem slots="heading, text"/>

-#### What can I do with the Adobe for creativity connector?
+#### What Adobe tools and workflows does Adobe for creativity in Claude provide?

-Access 50+ tools from across Adobe Creative Cloud suite in one conversation.
+Access 50+ tools across Photoshop, Lightroom, Illustrator, Firefly, Premiere, Express, InDesign, and Adobe Stock — all through natural language, without switching apps.
 Use skills for complex, multi-step workflows.
-Edit and retouch images, design from templates, resize photos and videos, and more
+Edit and retouch images, design from templates, resize photos and videos, and more.

 <AccordionItem slots="heading, text"/>